allisonburtch/consultancy/casestudies.md

 # AINow/Google Walkouts
+Meredith Whittaker and I first met when she asked me to speak at a privacy event at Pioneer Works in 2014.
+Since then, we've collaborated on strategy for her multiple projects involving the future of artificial intelligence and the limits of machine learning at the [AINowInstitute](ainowinstitute.org/).

-*Allison is the ultimate BS detector.
+*"Allison is the ultimate BS detector.
 She’s been in and around the technology industry for over a decade...I worked at Google for over a decade, and inside and out, I’ve rarely met someone who is able to get to the heart of a technical issue with as much clarity and precision.
-I wished she’d been in many of the meetings where bad projects based on incomplete thinking were pushed forward.* - Meredith Whitacker
+I wished she’d been in many of the meetings where bad projects based on incomplete thinking were pushed forward."* - Meredith Whitacker